Red pins are females, blue pins are males.

 Hardscrabble – 2016

-Updated 05/02/16 – Hardscrabble is an after-third-year male (meaning he’s at least four years old) who was tagged Feb.
+Hardscrabble was an after-third-year male (meaning he was at least four years old) that was tagged Feb.
 22, 2016, by Tom McDonald near Hardscrabble Road in Cape Vincent, New York.
-This almost completely unmarked male weighed a robust 1,731 grams and had significant body fat.
+This almost completely white, unmarked male weighed a robust 1,731 grams and had significant body fat.
 He moved north through southern and western Quebec, and last checked in April 28, 2016, along the east shore of James Bay.
 (Photo ©Tom MacDonald)

 Casco – 2016 –

-Updated 04/25/16 – Casco, our second Pine Tree State snowy, was trapped at Portland Jetport by Project SNOWstorm partners at the Biodiversity Research Institute and USDA’s Maine Wildlife Services.
+Casco, our second Pine Tree State snowy, was trapped at Portland Jetport by Project SNOWstorm partners at the Biodiversity Research Institute and USDA’s Maine Wildlife Services.
 Casco was released in a huge complex of blueberry barrens in Washington County, about 150 miles (242 km) northeast of the airport.
 She looped across Maine, New Brunswick and south to Massachusetts, then started north in the spring, last connecting April 21, 2016 on the north shore of the Gulf of St. Lawrence.
 (Photo ©BRI)

 Merrimack – 2016 –

 Merrimack was a third-year female trapped at Logan Airport on March 8, 2016 and released at Salisbury State Reservation at the mouth of the Merrimack River in northern Massachusetts.
 She remained there for several weeks before making a foray north to Sebago Lake, Maine, then back to the coast, and left for the north April 1, 2016.
 (Photo ©Raymond MacDonald)